Penang Island Makkal Sakthi Service Panthal and Palkudam Procession for Thaipusam

 Many supporters, including lawyers, argue that the ban is pointless.

-“What can the government achieve with the ban? activities will go on but of course the police now have a blank cheque to crack down on gatherings,” said Negri Sembilan-based activist Harold Gomez, who has followed developments from the start.
+“What can the government achieve with the ban?
+Hindraf activities will go on but of course the police now have a blank cheque to crack down on gatherings,” said Negri Sembilan-based activist Harold Gomez, who has followed Hindraf developments from the start.

 So what does the ban mean to a movement that was not registered in the first place?